eScienceLab/eScienceLab.github.io/_posts/2022-09-29-bge-launched.md

 marine habitats, and the impact of invasive non-native species on biodiversity.
 The [Horizon Europe-funded](https://doi.org/10.3030/101059492) BGE Consortium -- a major investment in European genomic science -- provides the means to achieve these aims.

+BGE will also collaborate with the [Earth BioGenome Project](https://www.earthbiogenome.org/) and [International Barcode of Life](https://ibol.org).

 BGE’s project director, **Dimitris Koureas** from [Naturalis Biodiversity Center](https://www.naturalis.nl/) said: